rmodis1/codeyou-devops-aws-homework-assignment-6-cicd-advanced/README.md

 ### Homework Assignment: Building a CI/CD Pipeline with GitHub Actions

 #### **Objective**
-Students will design and implement a CI/CD pipeline using **GitHub Actions** for a **Ruby application**.
+Ryan will design and implement a CI/CD pipeline using **GitHub Actions** for a **Ruby application**.
 The pipeline will ensure code quality, security, and proper deployment practices by including steps for linting, vulnerability scanning, testing, and Docker image deployment.

 ---